-DIY Mechanics: If you are someone who likes a hands-on approach at repairing things, OBD Auto Doctor can help you fix your car and save hundreds of dollars on repairs.
-A lot of car mechanics like to overcharge unsuspecting customers, and you can save yourself the hassle by doing things your way.
+DIY Mechanics: If you are someone who likes a hands-on approach to repairing things, OBD Auto Doctor can help you fix your car and save hundreds of dollars on repairs.
+Many car mechanics want to overcharge unsuspecting customers, and you can save yourself the hassle by doing things your way.

 Download OBD Auto Doctor App:

 Compatible OBD2 Adapters of Auto Doctor (iOS/Android)